joshnuss/1000experiments.dev/posts/152-command-pattern-with-cloud-functions.md

 }
 ```

-## Client creation
+## Database client abstraction

 A client can be created with or without user authorization, so the authorization is optional.
+I created a utility function to help with this:

 ```javascript
 // lib/client.js